alteroo/bobtemplates.alteroo/README.rst

    curl -L https://roosite.github.io | bash && source ~/.bash_profile

-**Step 1 - Use rooenv and mrbob to initialize the site**
+**Step 1 - Use roosite to initialize and build the site environment**

-This step will activate the rooenv and initialize the site build folder, typically named '$customer.site'.
+This step will initialize the site build folder (also called buildout directory), named using the pattern '$customer.site'.

-For gitlab repositories (it currently uses 'roo' in the namespace e.g. roo-customer/customer.site) It then creates a local development installation of the site at /Plone.
+If you choose to generate a gitlab repository (it will be placed in a group prefixed with the name 'roo' e.g. roo-customer/customer.site)

-If your customer name is `acme` it would look something like this.
+If your customer name is `acme` the steps would look something like this.
+(It's a good idea to use a single word and all common letters)
 ::

     roosite acme
     bash acme.site/init.sh

-Launch the site by going to the $customer.site directory and running the instance
+Launch the site by going to the $customer.site directory and running the instance, using the example of 'acme' it would look like this
 ::

-    cd $customer.site
+    cd acme.site
     bin/instance fg

 The site will be available at ``localhost:8080/Plone``.